nicm42/100-days-of-code-v2/log4.md

 **Day 31: 24th August 2021**
 Today was some stuff about twig and regions - a basic introduction.
 I've got the idea, it's going to be a case of reading the documentation and looking at what other themes have done.

+**Day 32: 25th August 2021**
+The tutorial finally go to the point where we're creating a sub-theme based on a design.
+I was wondering how you had more than one thing on a page and this will answer the question.
+When I get to that part of the tutorial (the end, presumably).
+But I've left myself something to look forward to tomorrow.